ethereumclassic/ethereumclassic.github.io/content/blog/2022-07-22-vitalik-buterin-endorses-ethereum-classic/index.en.md

 # EthCC[5] Talk: Vitalik Buterin Endorses Ethereum Classic as Proof of Work EVM

-As the Ethereum Foundation nears its soft date of September 19, 2022 for the network's migration to a Proof-of-Stake (PoS) consensus maechanism.
-In a clip capture by Donald McIntyre of [EtherPlan](https://ethereplan.com), Ethereum's most prominent co-founder, Vitalik Buterin, gave an endorsement of the oringinal Ethereum network, Ethereum Classic.
-This endorsement was offered to those in the ETH crowd that were not thrilled with the idea of a migration to Proof-of-Stake.
+The Ethereum Foundation nears its soft date of September 19, 2022 for the network's migration to a Proof-of-Stake (PoS) consensus mechanism.
+In a clip capture by Donald McIntyre of [EtherPlan](https://ethereplan.com), Ethereum's most prominent co-founder, Vitalik Buterin, gave an endorsement of the original Ethereum network, Ethereum Classic.
+This endorsement was offered as a reasonable solution to those in the ETH crowd that were not thrilled with the idea of the Ethereum Foundation's chain migrating to Proof-of-Stake.

 Clip: [EtherPlan](https://www.youtube.com/clip/Ugkxjp2lf6i0UXgtzR_gRrKqdTq5g7CGKGF8)